sangstar/serveperf/README.md

 # `serverperf`

-Inference service profiler in pure C.
+Inference service profiler for OAI API servers in pure C. Automatically adjusts the request rate to meet the desired amount by enforcing wait times on worker threads.

 # Example: